 “Alley Freshener”

-Gigantic Christmas Tree air fresheners hang from wires high up above the alley.
+Gigantic Christmas tree air fresheners hang from wires high up above the alley.
 This alpine-themed art is part of an initiative to brighten up downtown Denver’s alleys and make them safer.

 South Broadway Street Art